jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Devil, Handmaiden.md

 RacialMods:
 Languages: Celestial, Common, Draconic, Infernal, telepathy 100 ft.
 SQ: agile grappler
+SpecialAbilities:
+  Agile Grappler (Ex): >
+    A gylou does not gain the grappled condition if she grapples a foe.
+  Tentacle Cage (Su): >
-SpecialAbilities: Agile Grappler (Ex) A gylou does not gain the grappled condition if she grapples a foe.
-Tentacle Cage (Su) If a gylou successfully grapples a creature, she transfers that creature into her lower body's nest of cage-like tentacles.
+    If a gylou successfully grapples a creature, she transfers that creature into her lower body's nest of cage-like tentacles.
 This works like swallow whole.
 The gylou's tentacles are AC 17 and have 18 hp for the purpose of an entrapped creature cutting itself out.
 A gylou's tendrils heal quickly, allowing her to use this ability 1 round after a creature cuts itself free.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: